roycewilliams/kens-salty-rainbow/README.md

 (And to be clear, I think that descrypt was a pretty brilliant improvement when it was introduced, and I'm a [huge](https://www.techsolvency.com/passwords/ztex/) [fan](https://minnie.tuhs.org/pipermail/tuhs/2019-October/019125.html).
 But its time has passed.)

 ### Interesting examples ###
+* Some Palo Alto gear uses 'admin' as the default password, configured by default with the same salt every time
   * `fnRL/G5lXVMug:admin`

-  * Some Palo Alto gear uses 'admin' as the default password, configured by default with the same salt every time
+* DSL-2750u routers with PTCL firmware have these hard-coded default credentials:
+  * kcCkosSQIzsyI:admin
+  * tFXuAIJGpWSdY:user
+  * 3YpechUwDY1Fc:support

 ### Notes ###
 * All 4096 *valid* salts for the original descrypt algorithm are used here.
 Some implementations of descrypt may use invalid characters in the salt.